lucee/las/management/chairman.md

 - Have a good working knowledge of the Articles, LAS rules and duties of office bearers and committees
 - Represent LAS; for example, at conferences or other public functions
 - Facilitate LAS activities: encourage and motivate Members to ensure that planned activities go ahead
 - Ensure LAS activities are sanctioned by the executive committee
 - Work with the treasurer to ensure financial accountability

-## Advice for Chairman
+## Advice for President

 - Lead without controlling
 - Involve Members in decisions that affect them